thenewdarling/CurseOfStrahd/Session Recaps/2022-02-17 Session 17 - Begin Day 15.md

 The monk, who was starting to rouse, enters his trance again.

-The party, half unconscious and all exhausted, find themselves on the inside of what may be the most dangerous building in Krezk, guilty of breaking and entering if we are discovered.
+The party, half unconscious and all exhausted, find themselves on the inside of what may be the most dangerous building in [[Krezk]], guilty of breaking and entering if we are discovered.

 Great job, guys.
 We're geniuses.